Editor's Note: This post was initially published in April 2021 and has been updated for accuracy and comprehensiveness.

 Registration in SAM

-The important thing you need to know now is that without a registration in SAM, you cannot bid on and perform government contracts.
+The important thing you need to know now is that without registration in SAM, you cannot bid on and perform government contracts.

 It's as simple as that.